jenativi/jenativi.github.io/essays/ai.md

 };
 ```

-6. Learning a concept / tutorial
+6. Learning a concept / Tutorial
   I have never used AI when learning a concept since the modules and information on the internet were enough.
 I do think that ChatGPT is great for learning concepts since it is easy to answer a question and have a      curated answer for a specific question.

 7. Answering a question in class or in Discord
   I have never used AI for writing answers for class and Discord.
 I rarely used the class Discord to ask for smart questions and have never needed AI to help write them.

 8. Asking or answering a smart-question
   I have never used AI for answering or asking smart-question questions.
 As I have mentioned previously, I rarely ask for help in Discord, so I have no need to use AI for writing smart-questions.

 9. Coding example e.g. “give an example of using Underscore .pluck”
   For coding examples I did not see the need to use AI since most coding examples were easily accessible on the internet.
 For example in the Javascript module of the class, I simply used W3Schools and other sites to find   examples of code.

-10. Explaining code
+10. Explaining Code
   I found AI to be helpful when explaining code but I have only asked AI to explain the code it generated and not the code that I have provided.
-When using ChatGPT to help write programs, I would often ask and explain      what the code is doing.
+When using ChatGPT to help write programs, I would often ask and explain
+  what the code is doing.
 I do this since it helps me understand what it generated but also helps with altering the generated code when I need to.

 11. Writing code
   I have used ChatGPT for writing code.
 As I have explained above, I used AI for my final project which helped me write the code for altering the logic of the program.